Thanksgiving Orphans: Plot

-At Thanksgiving, Sam (Ted Danson) has plans with his girlfriend Wendy.
-Frasier (Kelsey Grammer) is lonely, and wants some company.
-Cliff's mother volunteers to feed the homeless, but Cliff (John Ratzenberger)—who has done this during the past year—is unwilling to do so.
-Norm (George Wendt) does not want to go to his mother-in-law's overheated house where there is no beer or television.
-Woody (Woody Harrelson) is not visiting his family in Indiana.
+At Thanksgiving, Sam has plans with his girlfriend Wendy.
+Frasier is lonely, and wants some company.
+Cliff's mother volunteers to feed the homeless, but Cliff—who has done this during the past year—is unwilling to do so.
+Norm does not want to go to his mother-in-law's overheated house where there is no beer or television.
+Woody is not visiting his family in Indiana.
 Carla's children are with her ex-husband, Nick.
-At Diane's insistence, Carla (Rhea Perlman) invites the gang for a Thanksgiving potluck.
-However, Diane (Shelley Long) has been invited to her American literature professor's annual Thanksgiving party where she hopes to meet William Styron.
+At Diane's insistence, Carla invites the gang for a Thanksgiving potluck.
+However, Diane has been invited to her American literature professor's annual Thanksgiving party where she hopes to meet William Styron.

 At Carla's new house (first seen in the 1986 episode "House of Horrors with Formal Dining and Used Brick"), Norm arrives with a raw turkey and puts it in Carla's oven while he explains that Vera went to her mother's house alone.
 Sam arrives with dessert, but without Wendy; she and her sister, who arrived from out of town, did not want to go to Carla's.
 Diane then arrives, dressed as a pilgrim.
 At the professor's party she discovered that she had been invited to be domestic help, and left in tears.
 The gang decides to allow her to stay for dinner.
 The group relaxes before the meal and watches football.
-The 1986 games included: Green Bay Packers at Detroit Lions followed by Seattle Seahawks at Dallas Cowboys.
+The 1986 games included: the Green Bay Packers at the Detroit Lions followed by the Seattle Seahawks at the Dallas Cowboys.

 At the dining room, Diane orders them to wait for dinner until the turkey is ready.
 As suppertime is passing, the turkey is still very undercooked and the trimmings have gone cold.
 Carla and Norm start blaming each other for the turkey's slow cooking.
 Norm throws some of Carla's peas at her, and she then throws carrots back at him.
 Cliff throws mashed yams at Frasier, who accidentally throws gravy skin back at Woody, intended for Cliff.
 The whole gang is poised to start a food fight until Diane stands up and tells them loudly to stop.
 When she is close to scolding them, Sam throws cranberry sauce at her, so the food fight resumes.
 By the time the food fight ends, the turkey is finally cooked.
 The gang calms down and decides to eat what they can.
 Diane comes out of the kitchen and throws a pumpkin pie to spite Sam for throwing cranberry sauce at her.
 The pie misses Sam but accidentally hits Vera in the face as she enters.
 Vera tells Norm to fetch his coat, and Norm says, "Yes, dear."